Archive storage

 Preparation for follow-up routes

-Good archive storage makes later digitisation, scanning on demand, metadata improvement and transferability more consistent and calmer to execute.
+Good archive storage makes later digitisation, scanning on demand, metadata improvement, AI agents on own archive data and transferability more consistent and calmer to execute.

 What 2dA connects archive storage to in practice

 At 2dA, storage is not viewed separately from the rest of the information chain.
-That is where the added value lies: storage, depot management, metadata, scanning and digital availability are organised as one logical line.
+That is where the added value lies: archive storage, depot management, metadata, scanning, software, digital availability and content assessment are organised as one logical line.

 • selection and ordering before storage or relocation